HOW MANY STUDENTS ARE ADMITTED TO THE GAP PROGRAM?

 Global Business Seminar

-Offered to students will learn about global business as it plays out in the nation’s capital.
+Students will learn about global business as it plays out in the nation’s capital.
 This seminar immerses students in both the theory and practice of global business through meetings with experts and site visits to such organizations as the World Bank, the International Monetary Fund, and the U.S. Chamber of Commerce.
 Offered in fall and summer.

 International Affairs Seminar